Flizzet/MagicBox/README.md

 # MagicBox
-Magicbox.css is a css library that allows for beautiful customizable boxes to provide a whole range of information.
-It is create by Pedro Dutra of Flizzet Studios.
-Thank you for taking a look at it!
+Magicbox.css is a css library that allows for customizable boxes with animated hover effects and positioning.